 AFRL F-16 X-DTTs Delivered to Aviano AFB, Italy, Upgraded With MetaVR Visuals

-The Air Force Research Laboratory, Warfighter Readiness Research Division, (AFRL) updated their F-16 Experimental Deployable Tactics Trainer (X-DTT) simulators in 2010 to use MetaVR visuals and portable immersive domes.
-The F-16 X-DTTs are deployable, medium fidelity, in-theater training systems for keeping the warfighter proficient between missions.
+The Air Force Research Laboratory (AFRL), Warfighter Readiness Research Division, uses MetaVR™ visuals in its F-16 Experimental Deployable Tactics Trainer (X-DTT) simulators.
+The F-16 X-DTTs are deployable, medium fidelity, in-theater dome training systems for keeping the warfighter proficient between missions.

-For this update, the AFRL lab purchased 26 MetaVR™ Virtual Reality Scene Generator™ (VRSG™) licenses to replace its existing SDS International AAcuity PC-IG systems for the simulators.
-The MetaVR software runs on the existing image generator hardware with no changes required.
+During an update of the simulators, 26 Virtual Reality Scene Generator™ (VRSG™) licenses replaced AFRL’s SDS International AAcuity PC-IG systems and were installed on the existing image generator hardware; no changes were required.

 The X-DTT photographs on this page show the upgraded simulators during integration and testing prior to the delivery to the US Air Force in Aviano, Italy.